kowsercse/kowsercse.github.io/_posts/2025-09-25-what-good-is.md

 ---

 What good is a song if you can sing along
-What good is a future if you cant dream along
+What good is a leader if you cant dream along
-What good is a friend if you cant walk along
-What good is a leader if you cant follow